 TEL is transforming and enhancing education and educational institutions beyond recognition.
 Therefore, it is impossible to be ignored!
 This is especially true given the growing prevalence of education apps, software for teachers, and e-learning services.
-We are entering a phase of education where technology isn’t just a valuable resource, but an essential tool helping to improve the experience for both students and educators.
+We are entering a phase of education where technology isn’t just a valuable resource, but using technology in the classroom is key to helping improve the experience for both students and educators.

 Students have become more tech-savvy than ever before and much of their day is spent interacting with some form of technology.
-Thus, the ease and at which they navigate technology and their comfort level mean that in a society more and more dominated by ever-developing smartphones, tablets, computers, and more, children today expect and indeed thrive when interacting with technology.
+Thus, the ease at which they navigate technology and their comfort level means that in a society more and more dominated by smartphones, tablets, computers, and more, children today expect and indeed thrive when interacting with technology.

-Educators can, thus, make use of this burgeoning tech-savviness by using technology to improve interaction, engagement, and understanding within their classrooms and lecture theatres.
+Educators can make use of this burgeoning tech-savviness by teaching with technology to improve interaction, engagement, and understanding within their classrooms and lecture theatres.

-No matter if a teacher is teaching to a fully or partially remote class, a series of tools such as video conferencing software, learning management systems, and collaboration tools, mean that classes can run as smooth as is possible and that no student, regardless of where they happen to be, is at a disadvantage in comparison to their in-person peers.
-These types of teaching systems are more dependent on technology and thus require adaptiveness on the part of both educator and student.
+No matter if a teacher is teaching a fully or partially remote class, a series of tools such as video conferencing software, learning management systems, and collaboration tools, mean that classes can run as smoothly as possible and that no student, regardless of where they happen to be, is at a disadvantage in comparison to their in-person peers.

 As hybrid and HyFlex models may become more prevalent going forward, it is very possible that Technology Enhanced Learning will be the main driving force behind improving these ways of teaching.